josbouten/Sculpt-O-Sound/README.md

 The vocoder has 31 terts band filters for the carrier and modulator inputs.
 To get an interesting result, start by using a pad like sound with a big bandwidth as a carrier and a rhythm loop as a modulator.
 You should hear the pad play the rhythm.
-The vocoding effect heavily depends on the link of the filter bands.
-I.e. which modulator band is modulating which carrier band.
+The vocoding effect heavily depends on which modulator band's enery envelope modulates which carrier band's amplitude.
-In the modulation matrix you can choose this by pressing the toggle switches.
+In the modulation matrix you can choose the modulation you want by pressing the toggle switches.
+The frequency is lowest at the lower left side of the matrix.
+Bands more to the right or up are higher in frequency.
 To make it easy for users Vocode-O-Matic comes with 5 presets.
 Mode 4 is the linear mode (default), 5 is inverse, and 0, 1, 2 and 3 are variants of a logaritmic coupling between the filter bands (see also "Buttons" below).
+The chosen modulation will be saved in the patch file.
+You can also choose to save the settings as a preset.

 Inputs
 ======